briancmpbll/home_assistant_custom_envoy/README.md

 4. Restart home assistant
 5. Add the integration through the home assistant configuration flow.
 Look for "Enphase Envoy (DEV)" .
 6. Click "Use Englighten" and use your enlighten username and password in the fields
 6. Add integral sensors if you want to use the energy dashboard.
-This is nessesary because Homeassistant wants the dashboard import/export sensors to *not* count energy you instantly produced and used yourself.
-Therefore, we need to integrate the power sensor Envoy provides.
-I wish they changed this!
+This is nessesary because Homeassistant requires the dashboard import/export sensors to *not* count energy you instantly produced and used yourself.
+Therefore, we need to integrate the power sensors Envoy does provides.
+Be nice if this could be in the integration, but not implimented yet.
 XXXXXX is your serial number:
 ```
 sensor:
   - platform: integration